Overpseudoprimes, Mersenne Numbers and Wieferich primes: The -th power of Wieferich prime of order is overpseudoprime to base 2

 Note that, an algorithm of search a large prime which as the final result could be not a Mersenne prime is the following: we seek a prime $q$ not exceeding $\sqrt{M_p}$ for which $h(q)=p$; if such prime is absent, then $M_p$ is prime; if we found a prime $q$, then we seek a prime $q_1\leq \sqrt{\frac{M_p}{q}}$ for which $h(q_1)=p$ and if such prime is absent, then $\frac{M_p}{q}$ is a (large) prime etc.

-Note also that, the problem of the infinity of Mersenne primes is equivalent to the problem of infinity primes $p$ for which the equation $h(x)=p$ has not solutions not exceeding $2^{\frac p 2}$.
+Note also that, the problem of the infinity of Mersenne primes is equivalent to the problem of infinity primes $p$ for which the equation $h(x)=p$ has no solutions not exceeding $2^{\frac p 2}$.
+At last, notice that, for the only known Wieferich primes 1093 and 3511, we have $h(1093)=364, h(3511)=1755$

-At last,notice that, for only known Wieferich primes 1093 and 3511, we have $h(1093)=546, h(3511)=1755$ (see sequence A002326 in[5]).
-Thus, they divide none of Mersenne numbers.
-The important question is: \slshape do exist Wieferich primes $p$ for which $h(p)$ is prime?\upshape \enskip If the conjecture of R. K. Guy [1,p.9] about the existence of nonsquarefree Mersenne numbers is true, then we should say "yes".
+(see sequence A002326 in \cite{5}).
+Thus, since 364 and 1755 are not prime, they divide none of Mersenne numbers.
+The important question is: \slshape do exist Wieferich primes $p$ for which $h(p)$ is prime?\upshape \enskip If the conjecture of Guy [1, p.9] about the existence of nonsquarefree Mersenne numbers is true, then we should say ``yes".